 Almost half of businesses say they plan to migrate 50% or more of their applications to the cloud in the coming year.
-Do you know what security components you’re responsible for when you use SaaS applications like Microsoft 365, Google Workspace, Slack, and Zoom?
+Do you know which security components fall under your team’s responsibilities when you use SaaS applications — Microsoft 365, Google Workspace, Slack, and Zoom, and others?

-Do you realize that misconfiguring of cloud resources is a leading cause of data leakage?
-And that email – whether it’s in the cloud or on-premises – remains a leading source of cybersecurity risk?
+Misconfiguring of cloud resources is a leading cause of data leakage, and email – whether it’s in the cloud or on-premises – remains a leading source of cybersecurity risk.

-To make the security aspects even trickier, cybercrime is up 600% due to COVID-19.
-There are multiple reasons for this spike, including more employees working remotely from home, where their networks are typically less secure than their workplace environment.
-Remote work relies more heavily on storing information in the cloud, which expands your organization’s total attack surface, increasing your risk for a cyberattack.
+To complicate security challenges, cybercrime is up 600% due to COVID-19.
+There are multiple reasons for this spike, including more employees working remotely from home where their networks are typically less secure than their workplace networks.
+Remote work also relies heavily on storing information in the cloud, which expands your organization’s total attack surface and increases your cyberattack risk.

-Cybercriminals are getting smarter, too, deploying increasingly advanced and clever tools to attack organizations, including infiltrating cloud-based software-as-a-service (SaaS) applications.
-Small to medium-sized businesses are especially vulnerable as they typically have fewer internal resources available to identify potential vulnerabilities or work to prevent (and resolve) cyberattacks.
+Cybercriminals are getting smarter, too.
+They’re deploying increasingly advanced and clever tools to attack organizations, including infiltrating cloud-based software-as-a-service (SaaS) applications.
+Small to medium-sized businesses are especially vulnerable as they tend to have fewer internal resources available to identify potential vulnerabilities or work to prevent (and resolve) cyberattacks.

 Managing security for cloud-based applications adds another layer of complication for cybersecurity teams.

 The rise in cybercrime underscores that businesses need trained professionals to help identify vulnerabilities and reduce risk.
 Cloud security experts should be part of that equation.

 But who, exactly, is responsible for what?